-1. There is a variance in any major category of expenditure that exceeds 10 percent of Revised 5/31/2024

-- the category amount in the approved budget and that variance exceeds \$10,000. - 2.
-A transfer of funds is to be made to a previously unbudgeted category, or - 3.
+- 1. There is a variance in any major category of expenditure that exceeds 10 percent of the category amount in the approved budget and that variance exceeds \$10,000. - 2.
+ACCESS funds are drawn down more than the agreed-upon projection.
+This must be reported in the State El revision. - 3.
+A transfer of funds is to be made to a previously unbudgeted category, or - 4.
 There is a change in the total amount of the contract (project).
 (See Funding Increase and Funding Decrease below).
-When making requests for funding changes, grantees should be prepared to engage in conversations related to data collected at the local program level to demonstrate the relationship between the request and a documented need.
-Programs are encouraged to utilize tools, exercises, and methods to collect and embed data within the conversation to quantify the request(s).
-Although not required, this may include the use of tools such as the Cost Profile, Utilization Data Collection Table, and/or other locally developed formats to serve as evidence for the conversation and decision-making efforts. - 4.
-Revisions to the IDEA 611 Component 1 budget are subject to Policy Support 22-03: Guidance For Common Prior Approval Requests Under IDEA Parts B and C Policy Support 22-03: Guidance for Common Prior Approval Requests under IDEA Parts B and C (December 2022) Individuals with Disabilities Education Act
+OCDEL will request information as needed to inform the commonwealth's budget process.
+Timely responses in prescribed formats are required. - Revisions to the IDEA 611 Component 1 budget are subject to Policy Support 22-03: Guidance For Common Prior Approval Requests Under IDEA Parts B and C Policy Support 22-03: Guidance for Common Prior Approval Requests under IDEA Parts B and C (December 2022) - Individuals with Disabilities Education Act